Jayasenthur/Enhancing-E-Commerce-Agility-With-Advanced-ETL-Pipeline/README.md

 ## Step 4: Data Storage and Access
 * The joined data is written to Data catalog instead of Redshift
-* Teams can query the joined data
+* Teams can query the joined data with Athena

 ## Step 5: Orchestration with AWS Step Functions
 * AWS Step Functions manages the full process: